 Still, benefits, particularly during open enrollment season, can be complicated for everyone involved–from HR to finance and all the way down to individual employees.
 And a whopping 31 percent of employees give their employer a “C” or lower when it comes to open enrollment.

 This process can be further complicated by external factors.
 And let’s face it—HR and benefits teams have faced almost no greater challenge in recent years than the COVID-19 pandemic.

-As entire companies begin to work from home—many for the first time ever—HR teams are scrambling to determine how to run their Open Enrollment virtually.
+As entire companies continue to work from home, HR teams are scrambling to figure out how to run their Open Enrollment virtually.
 From selecting new benefits to help employees during a global pandemic to determining how to educate employees on offerings, HR teams have a lot on their plate.
 To learn how to run virtual OE, check out our latest eBook.